Our San Jose Family Lawyer Supports Families

 It is risky to litigate in emotional situations without a trained family law lawyer.
 For example, with divorce, court appearances are required even if you and your spouse can quickly agree on most of the major issues.
 Unfortunately, you will be litigating in the courts if you go through divorce.
 These moments of litigation have a drastic impact on the outcome of your case.
 Furthermore, California divorce laws involve many parts of laws across other practices.
 If you head to court without a lawyer, you could be at a great disadvantage.
 A lawyer can guide you through the process to minimize any proposed agreement that is not in your best interests.
 Sometimes a lawyer is necessary just to have the peace of mind that a crucial issue is missed altogether.

-Our lawyers know how the family courts work and who the family court judges are.
+Our San Jose family lawyer knows how the family courts work and who the family court judges are.
 Additionally, we know the proclivities of the other family law attorneys, including their defense strategies.
 We also know what they charge.
 That is why our law firm charges rates that are much more affordable than those of many of our competitors.
 If you try to get through divorce litigation alone, it could end up costing you much more in the long run.
 Our attorneys can help you so that you can work with them and reach a fair resolution.

 How Does a Restraining Order Work?

 Ultimately, a restraining order is intended to protect parties from harm.
-The goal of any restraining order is to keep an abuser away from their victim.
+The purpose of a restraining order is to keep an abuser away from their victim.
 However, it can be difficult to determine how accurate claims are.
 Some common questions people ask when dealing with a restraining order in California are:

 - Who Can Get a Restraining Order: Any victim of any age who has been involved in domestic violence can request a restraining order.
 Any acts of assault, criminal mischief, harassment, lewdness, threats, false imprisonment and other acts can constitute a restraining order.